softmatterlab/OpticalTweezersTutorial/sec_4_2_single_cell_mechanics/README.md

  All the trajeectories will be forced to start to (0,0) in order to correct any drift.
  The second file named 'filename_Stiffness.txt' (ex: RBC1_Stiffness.txt) where first column will correspond to the mean Y force and the second one to the Stiffness value.
-Practically after running  [CelullarMechanics.m](programs/CelullarMechanics.m) a folder explorer window will open for you to select the file to analyze, go to folder [data](data/) and select [RBC1.txt](data/RBC1.txt) and  [RBC2.txt](data/RBC1.txt), one at a time.
+Practically after running  [CelullarMechanics.m](programs/CelullarMechanics.m) an explorer window will open for you to select the file to analyze, go to folder [data](data/) and select [RBC1.txt](data/RBC1.txt) and  [RBC2.txt](data/RBC1.txt), one at a time.
 After selecting the data file enter the following parameters:
 Number of columns: 16
 Y force: 5
 YA dist: 12